Slides 📊

 The coefficient \(k\) that turns a non-negative function \(f(x)\) into a valid PMF \(p_X(x) = kf(x)\) is unknown.
 This constant \(k\) is called the normalization constant.

-In all such cases, we must “fill in the blanks” by applying the conditions of a valid PMF.
+In all cases, we must “fill in the blanks” by applying the conditions of a valid PMF.

-Example💡: Finding the normalization constant
+Example💡: Finding the Normalization Constant

 Consider a potential PMF: